 Carterville is a somewhat small city located in the state of Illinois.
-With a population of 5,818 people and two constituent neighborhoods, Carterville is the 318th largest community in Illinois.
+With a population of 5,847 people and two constituent neighborhoods, Carterville is the 318th largest community in Illinois.

+Carterville is a somewhat ethnically-diverse city.
 The people who call Carterville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Carterville residents report their race to be White, followed by Asian.
-Important ancestries of people in Carterville include English, Irish, Italian, and Polish.
+The greatest number of Carterville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Carterville include German, English, Irish, Italian, and French.

 The most common language spoken in Carterville is English.
 Other important languages spoken here include Spanish and Polish.